slurmulon/flap/docs/README.md

 Processes all arguments with `then` before any other functions in the guard chain are called.

+The resulting `array` of the `then` function will be used as the arguments to the original guarded function.

 ```js
 const example = ((a,b,c) => a + b + c)
   .guard